jsiegenthaler/hueget/README.md

 # Creative Ways to use hueget

 ## Visual Door Bell
 Flash your lights in the entire house when the doorbell rings.
 I have a Shelly1 as my doorbell.
 The doorbell connects to the Shelly1 SW input using a relay on the doorbell buzzer.
-Thus when the doorbell button is pressed, the Shelly1 sees an input, and calls a url, which flashes a group of lights for 15 seconds using the ```alert=lselect``` command.
+Thus when the doorbell button is pressed, the Shelly1 sees an input, and calls a url, which flashes a group of lights for 15 seconds using the ```object=alert&action=breathe``` command.
 I use the Philips Hue app to determine what lights should be in the group.

 ## Control Hue Lights directly from Shelly Motion Sensors
 Anything that can call a url when triggered - such as a Shelly Motion Sensor - can be used to turn the lights on and off again.
 Make sure the motion sensor calls a url to turn lights on, and a url to turn lights off.
 The Shelly Motion Sensor is ideal for this, as you can activate call urls for different motion triggers.

 ## Be Home Soon Alert
 Flash lights in a room or in any group (zone, room) when someone comes home.
-The ```alert=lselect``` command is perfect to generate a 15 second long flash without any extra programming.
+The ```object=alert&action=breathe``` command is perfect to generate a 15 second long flash without any extra programming.
 Just call the URL from Apple HomeKit automations when a person arrives in your geofence.

 # Installing hueget